georgianaoniceanu/PetShop-Oracle-APEX/README.md

 ## About the Application

-The Pet Shop application is an Oracle APEX-based system designed to manage various aspects of a pet shop's operations.
-It provides functionalities for handling clients, suppliers, products, orders, payments, and includes reporting features.
+The Pet Shop is a business-oriented web application developed using Oracle APEX, designed to streamline and manage the core operations of a pet shop.
+It covers client and supplier management, product inventory, order processing, payment tracking, and data visualization through statistics and reports.
+Built as a structured and functional internal tool, the application focuses on operational efficiency while maintaining user-friendly navigation and clear data relationships between modules.

+Impact:
+Facilitates digital transformation for small pet shop businesses by offering an integrated platform to manage essential processes such as orders, payments, and inventory tracking, improving accuracy and reducing manual work.

 ## Features